vovamarch/AVH_EFR32/README.md

 >
 ```

-6) If program is stuck and instance is not deleted, delete it via web UI.
+6) If script is stuck or failed and instance is not deleted, delete it via web UI.